 Do I need to make reservations for table service dining?

-Additionally, if you’re driving to a Disney hotel, you’ll likely be asked for a restaurant reservation confirmation number before they’ll allow you to park.
+Also note that if you’re driving to a Disney hotel, you’ll likely be asked for a restaurant reservation confirmation number before they’ll allow you to park.

 How do I make reservations?